digital-blueprint/handbook/docs/frontend/theming.md

 ### Preview
-You also can change the name and description of each application to change the preview of it on some browsers or devices.(e.g. google preview and search engine, mobile preview, pwas)
+You also can change the name and description of each application to change the preview of it on some browsers or devices.(e.g. google preview and search engine, mobile preview, PWA's)

 In the **index.html**: